 About the Festival

-The Eurasian Stars International Music Festival returns to Tashkent in 2026 for its eighth edition, presenting eight concerts at the Alisher Navoi State Academic Grand Theatre from the 10th to the 19th of October.
+The Eurasian Stars International Music Festival returns to Tashkent in 2026 for its eighth edition, presenting nine concerts which will be primarily hosted at the Alisher Navoi State Academic Grand Theatre from the 10th to the 19th of October.
 Bringing together internationally renowned soloists, distinguished orchestral musicians, and Uzbekistan’s most important cultural institutions, the festival continues its mission of celebrating classical music as a meeting point between cultures and traditions that transcends borders and boundaries.

-Led by its President, Konstantin Ishkhanov, and Artistic Director Alibek Kabdurakhmanov, this latest iteration of Eurasian Stars will be held within the historic setting of the Alisher Navoi State Academic Grand Theatre, and promises to offer audiences a rich and varied musical experience, combining virtuoso performances with the depth and emotional power of the classical repertoire.
+Led by its President, Konstantin Ishkhanov, and Artistic Director Alibek Kabdurakhmanov, this latest iteration of Eurasian Stars promises to offer audiences a rich and varied musical experience, combining virtuoso performances with the depth of the classical repertoire.
 Each concert will serve as a distinct artistic encounter, bringing together leading international musicians and Uzbek musical excellence on one of the country’s most prestigious stages.